systemd/systemd/docs/RANDOM_SEEDS.md

 2. On virtualized systems, the early `virtio-rng` hookup should ensure entropy is available early on — as long as the VM environment provides virtualized RNG devices, which they really should all do in 2019.
 Complain to your hosting provider if they don't.
+For VMs used in testing environments, `systemd.random_seed=` may be used as an alternative to a virtualized RNG.

 3. On Intel/AMD systems systemd's own reliance on the kernel entropy pool is minimal (as RDRAND is used on those for UUID generation).
 This only works if